Motoki878/Network-Quantifications/README.md

 # Description
-   These codes reproduces results/figures ,,, in the report expeted to be published as Kajiwara et al. (2021) under review.
+   These codes reproduces results/figures in the report, which expeted to be published as Kajiwara et al. (2021).

 --------------
 # Requirments

-  Matlab and statistical and signal processing toolbox are necessary to run these code.
+  Matlab, Statistical and Signal Processing Toolbox and Statistics and Machine Learning Toolbox are necessary to run these code.

 ----------------
 # To generate figure 5b